kernc/diff-logs/README.md

 A command-line utility for diff'ing log files.

-Quickly find diffing lines in all kinds of log files.
+Quickly find diffing lines in all kinds of logs, namely build/CI logs, server/container logs or any such.
+Figure out _why exactly_ the shit is failing quickly.

 The script works by replacing common stochastic string [patterns], such as datetime timestamps, download speeds, temporary files,